About GitQi

 Equally valid.
 Maps to empowerment and self-mastery — the Qi reading.
 Whichever you prefer is correct.

-🍾 A live pronunciation poll has been described as a "champagne problem".
-Both readings are part of the brand.
+🍾 Both readings are part of the brand.
 Use whichever feels natural in your mouth.
+Let us know which you prefer on GitHub if you would like.

 Philosophy